phaustin/quantecon-example/book/docs/parallelization.md

 We can see that 4 of the 8 CPUs are running at full speed.

-This is because NumPy\'s `eigvals` routine neatly splits up the tasks and distributes them to different threads.
+This is because NumPy's `eigvals` routine neatly splits up the tasks and distributes them to different threads.

 ### A Multithreaded Ufunc